open-telemetry/opentelemetry-specification/oteps/4316-resource-provider.md

 ## Explanation

-Resources are managed via a ResourceProvider.
-Setting an attribute on a ResourceProvider will cause that attribute value to be included in any future requests for the resource object managed by the provider.
-Programs such as the SDK can listen for resource changes and respond accordingly.
+Changes to resources and entities are managed via a ResourceProvider.
+When the resources represented by an entity change, the telemetry system records these changes by updating the entity managed by the ResourceProvider.
+These changes are then propagated to the rest of the telemetry system via EntityListeners that have been registered with the ResourceProvider.

+The loose coupling provided by a ResourceProvider allows each subsystem to focus on their various responsibilities without having to be directly aware of each other.
+For a highly extensible cross-cutting concern such as OpenTelemetry, this loose coupling is a valuable feature.

 ## Internal details

+Like the other Providers used in OpenTelemetry, the ResourceProvider MUST allow for alternative implementations.
+This means that the ResourceProvider API and the ResourceProvider implementation we provide MUST be loosely coupled, following the same API/SDK pattern used everywhere in OpenTelemetry.

 ### EntityListener

-An EntityListener MUST provide the following operations
+An EntityListener MUST provide the following operations:

-- On EntityState
+- `On EntityState`
-- On EntityDelete
+- `On EntityDelete`

 #### On EntityState